-- Develop or update your preventive maintenance, deferred maintenance and routine maintenance plans and review monthly with maintenance staff. - Develop or update your procurement and purchasing policies and review with staff. - Develop a system to schedule and track preventive maintenance, reach out to your facilities management specialist for assistance. - If contractor costs are high, see if your current maintenance team can complete the work or if it is possible to contract with a tradesman. - Consider bulk purchasing for supplies and shop around for the best deals. - Consider investing (through purchase or maintenance) in equipment that may reduce hours spent on maintenance (such as a snow blower to reduce time shoveling). - Other: Please see Public Housing Notice 2018-08 for due dates.
+- Develop or update your preventive maintenance, deferred maintenance and routine maintenance plans and review monthly with maintenance staff. - Develop or update your procurement and purchasing policies and review with staff. - Develop a system to schedule and track preventive maintenance, reach out to your facilities management specialist for assistance. - □ If contractor costs are high, see if your current maintenance team can complete the work or if it is possible to contract with a tradesman. - Consider bulk purchasing for supplies and shop around for the best deals. - Consider investing (through purchase or maintenance) in equipment that may reduce hours spent on maintenance (such as a snow blower to reduce time shoveling). - ☑ Other: 4th quarter operating statement was not submitted by the deadline.
+Subsequent to submission, the authority had no findings.
+In the future, operating statements must be submitted within 60 days of quarter end.

-Operating Reserve Rating: No Findings Please refer to 2019-01 Revisions to PMR Criteria for 1st Publishing Year and 2018-04 PHN 2018-04 Operating Reserve Augmentation and New Spending Thresholds and current budget guidelines.
+Operating Reserve Rating: Corrective Action Please refer to 2019-01 Revisions to PMR Criteria for 1st Publishing Year and 2018-04 PHN 2018-04 Operating Reserve Augmentation and New Spending Thresholds and current budget guidelines.
 An LHA may spend down to 35% of maximum reserve level without consulting DHCD, but the LHA must budget these expenses in the correct line items of their annual operating budget.
 If the expense occurred after DHCD approval of the annual operating budget, the LHA should submit a budget revision with these expenditures.
 Any expenditures from the operating reserve that will result in a projected operating reserve of less than 35% of maximum reserve level, requires prior written approval from DHCD, unless the expenses are to resolve health and safety issues .
 Each LHA must maintain a projected operating reserve of 20% of maximum reserve level, which remains the minimum operating reserve level for all LHAs.
-Other:

-Capital Spending

-Rating: Operational Guidance

-\checkmark Spent 50-79% of the past three years of Formula Funding (FF)
+Other: Since the 4th quarter operating statements were not submitted by the deadline, accurate reserves were not captured for PMR ratings.
+Capital Spending Rating: Corrective Action Spent 50-79% of the past three years of Formula Funding (FF)

-Spent less than 50% of the past three years of Formula Funding (FF)
+- ☑ Spent less than 50% of the past three years of Formula Funding (FF) - □ Other:

-Other: